By Saurav · saavos

 Live chat first, chatbot bolted on.
 The flow-builder is genuinely good (visual, branching, no-code) but the GPT-add-on for AI responses is comparatively basic — it doesn't have purpose-built retrieval grounding the way Chatbase, saavos, or Wonderchat do.
 If you mainly need a multi-channel inbox (chat + WhatsApp + Messenger + email) and want a bot as a side feature, Crisp is well-positioned for that price.

-Two bots, 10 sources per bot, ~1,000 conversations/month.
-Powered by Claude Sonnet 4.6 (the default on all paid tiers; Free uses Haiku).
+One bot, 10 sources, ~1,000 conversations/month.
+Powered by frontier Claude (the default on all paid tiers; the no-card preview uses a faster Claude model).
 Flat subscription — when you hit your cap, the bot pauses politely until next billing period.
-No per-resolution surcharge, no overage on the Starter or Pro tiers.
+No per-resolution surcharge, no overage on any tier.
 Dodo Payments handles billing as Merchant of Record, which means tax and invoicing are sorted for international customers automatically.
 Where we win: speed-to-live (5 minutes from URL paste), Anthropic-grade model quality, predictable bill.
 Where we lose: no live-chat inbox, fewer integrations than Tidio or Intercom, and no on-premise option for buyers who need self-hosted.

 Three categories most buyers miss: per-resolution billing creep (Intercom Fin's $0.99/conversation compounds fast — 800 resolved conversations in a good month is $891 total), tax handling (non-US buyers need a Merchant of Record or face manual VAT compliance), and onboarding time (a platform that takes 2 hours to configure costs $200+ of your time before it answers one question).
 All three are invisible on pricing pages.